fhiso/legacy-format/data-model.md

 ### STAT   {#STAT}

-An assessment of the state or condition of something.
+Status: an assessment of the state or condition of something.

 {.note} Most uses of this tag in GEDCOM are LDS-specific and excluded from this specification.
 The one documented here was introduced in GEDCOM 5.5.1.